Top 5 Reasons Why Piano Lessons Will Improve Your Life as an Adult

 2. Help you become a better decision-maker.

 Want to be a better business leader?
 Or be better at organizing and planning in your life?
 Studies have shown that playing music does not just require you to exercise the “Executive function” part of the brain (related to planning, strategizing, and attention to detail) but it also provides a means to develop it!
-The lead researcher of one such study nicknames this part of the brain the “CEO region.”person sitting at a table with a laptop
+The lead researcher of one such study nicknames this part of the brain the “CEO region.”

 In order to succeed and make progress in your private piano lessons, you will need to stay focused and apply your best self-discipline to reaching your goals, as I ask you to be flexible with various styles, tempos, key signatures, and technical complexity.
 Of course, since I am your coach and want you to stick with music, together we will make this mental workout fun – and as challenging as you want!